SansGuidon/bookmarks/README.md

 Run Lighthouse on an emulated mobile device on a 3G network.
 Running the test will give you the top level scores for all the categories Lighthouse runs on, as well as individual level reports.
 * [HTML5 Accessibility](https://html5accessibility.com/) - Get the current accessibility support status of HTML5 features across major browsers.
 * [Flavio Copes](https://flaviocopes.com/chrome-devtools-tips/) - (2018) A list of cool Chrome DevTools Tips and Tricks
+* [tota11y](https://khan.github.io/tota11y/) - an accessibility visualization toolkit testing accessibility (a11y) of your site + showing what is wrong in your document.
+Also available as a bookmarklet on the same page.
+* [Akbar](http://howlowck.github.io/Akbar/) - A bookmarklet that simulates various types user experiences.
+It is an education tool that will hopefully educate people about web accessibility. **See also** [GitHub repository](https://github.com/howlowck/Akbar)
+* [Revenge.css](http://heydonworks.com/revenge_css_bookmarklet/) - is a CSS bookmarklet that reports bad html using pseudo content.
+If the page you use it with has malformed links, deprecated attributes, <div>s inside inline elements, inaccessible buttons, badly nested sections or other errors, you'll see some ugly, pink errors written in nobody's favourite font: Comic Sans. **See also** [GitHub repository](https://github.com/Heydon/REVENGE.CSS)
+* [debugCSS](https://imbrianj.github.io/debugCSS/) - (X)HTML debugging tool built with CSS | debugCSS is meant to be loaded on an existing page to highlight potentially broken, malformed or legacy (X)HTML.
+Not all "errors" are created equally, so they are color coded to highlight severity.
+Green is "probably not a big problem", yellow is "worth looking at" and red is "you really should fix this." **See also** [GitHub repository](https://github.com/imbrianj/debugCSS)
+* [Contrast Ratio](https://contrast-ratio.com) - Easily calculate color contrast ratios.
+Passing WCAG was never this easy!

 # Windows
 * [NSSM](https://nssm.cc/commands) - the Non-Sucking Service Manager